Valuable or Valueable

 Summary

-Remember: Valuable is the correct spelling, meaning worth a lot or very important.
+Remember: Valuable is the correct spelling without extra "e": val-u-able.
+It means worth a lot of money or having great worth.
 The misspelling "valueable" is never correct.
-Always use "valuable" in your writing.
+Always use "valuable" when referring to something of great worth.